DPLA Project Team

 He can be reached at firstname.lastname@example.org

-Lesley G. Wirt, Ed.D. serves as the Associate Director of the Northeast Leadership Academy at North Carolina State University.
+Lesley G. Wirt, Ed.D. serves as the Associate Director of the Northeast Leadership Academy (NELA) at NC State University.
 She earned her undergraduate degrees in psychology and early childhood education from James Madison University in VA.
 She taught elementary school for two years in VA.
-She then decided to work in higher education and received both her master and doctoral degrees in Higher Education Administration from North Carolina State University.
+She then decided to work in higher education and received both her master and doctoral degrees in Higher Education Administration from NC State University.
 She has worked at NC State University and Edgecombe Community College recruiting prospective students, advising new and current students, tracking student achievement, planning programs, and enhancing student retention and success.
-She greatly enjoys working with the NELA students, faculty, staff, and stakeholders.
+She also assists with grant writing and managing budgets.
+She greatly enjoys working with the Master of School Administration (MSA) Leadership Academies’ students, faculty, staff, and stakeholders.
+She can be reached at email@example.com

 Brenda Champion, Ed.D. serves as Executive Director of NC State’s Leadership Academies.
 She assists Dr. Bonnie Fusarelli and oversees all four leadership academies – The Northeast Leadership Academy 2.0 (NELA 2.0), The Northeast Leadership Academy – District and School Transformation (NELA-DST), The Durham Principal Leadership Academy (DPLA), and the North Carolina Leadership Academy (NCLA).
 She earned her undergraduate degree in government from Cornell University in Ithaca, NY.
 With two elementary education courses taken in the summer of 1986, her teaching career in NYC began that fall.
 After three years of teaching, feeling a desire to be a student again, she took a leave of absence for one year and received a Master’s Degree in Education in Administration, Planning and Social Policy from Harvard University.
 Her love of learning compelled her to obtain a second Master’s Degree of Science in Elementary School Science and Environmental Education from Brooklyn College.
 After which she held various positions at both the school and district level in NYC.
 Finally in 2004, she decided that she wanted to make an impact as an instructional leader and applied to the NYC Leadership Academy and was accepted as an Aspiring Principal.
 Upon completion of the program, she became the principal of a middle school with a large student body (1400) in Brooklyn where she remained for 8 years.
 During her tenure as principal the urge to study came once more.
 She earned her doctoral degree in Educational Leadership from the University of Pennsylvania.
 Understanding that change is inevitable and can present new challenges as well as opportunities, she joined NCDPI as a School Transformation Coach and has supported principals and their school communities in Halifax County.